ygini/Hello-IT/example/munki_related/MSC Manifest/ReadMe.md

 ##Munki Manifest Name
+---
+##### Author: [Zack McCauley](https://www.github.com/WardsParadox)

 ###Description:
 Provides user with name of manifest currently in use by the computer.
 Useful for my district. - Zack McCauley

-## Pending Munki Updates
----
-##### Author: [Zack McCauley](https://www.github.com/WardsParadox)

-### Description:
-Provides user feedback as to how many Managed Software Center updates are available.
-If any are available, it displays a warning.
-You could of course change this.

 ### Preference Keys to add:
     <dict>